gcovr/gcovr/doc/source/output/json.rst

 JSON Format compare
 -------------------

-You can merge coverage data from two runs by adding them with :option:`--json-add-tracefile` and :option:`--json-compare`.
+You can compare coverage data from two runs by using :option:`--json-compare` and adding the two files with :option:`--json-add-tracefile`.

 For each run, generate :ref:`JSON output <json_output>`: